-- Prevents the attainment gap between the child and his peers from widening. - Closes the attainment gap between the child and his peers. - Betters the child's previous rate of progress. - Ensures access to the full curriculum. - Demonstrates an improvement in self-help, social or personal skills. - Demonstrates improvements in the child's behaviour.
+- Prevents the attainment gap between the child and their peers from widening - Closes the attainment gap between the child and their peers - Betters the child's previous rate of progress - Ensures access to the full curriculum - · Demonstrates an improvement in self-help, social or personal skills - Demonstrates improvements in the child's behaviour

 In order to help children with special educational needs, Harting has adopted a graduated response.
-This may see us using specialist expertise if as a school we feel that our interventions are still not having an impact on the individual.
-The school will record the steps taken to meet the needs of individual children through the use of an IEP (Individual Education Plan) and review sheet/provision map and the SENCO will have responsibility for ensuring that records are kept and available when needed.
-If we refer a child for statutory assessment/Education Health and Care Plan, we will provide the LEA with a record of our work with the child to date.
+This may see us seeking specialist expertise if we feel that our school based interventions are not having a positive impact on the individual's progress.
+The school will record the steps taken to meet the needs of individual children through individual targets set on their class based provision maps or, when applicable, through the use of an ILP (Individual Learning Plan).
+The SENCO has responsibility for ensuring that records are kept and available when needed.
+If we refer a child for statutory assessment/ Education Health and Care Plan, we will provide the LEA with a record of our work with the child to date.

-When any concern is initially noticed it is the responsibility of the class teacher to take steps to address the issue.
-Parents may be consulted and specific intervention put in place and monitored for a period of up to 6 weeks.
+When any concern is initially noticed, it is the responsibility of the class teacher to take steps to address the issue.
+In class, a specific intervention will be put in place and monitored.
 If no progress is noted, after this time, the child may be added to the school SEN register.

-The class teacher, after discussion with the SENCO, will then provide interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets which will be applied within the classroom.
-These targets will be monitored by the class teacher and teaching assistants within the class and reviewed formally with the SENCO, parents and young person.
+The class teacher, after discussion with the SENCO, may then provide interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets which will be applied either within the classroom or within small groups.
+These targets will be monitored by the class teacher and teaching assistants within the class and will be shared and reviewed with the SENCO.